Faculty and Staff Resources

 - Reimbursement Direct Deposit Request or Change

 Tulane University is sales tax exempt in many states.
-Please remember to use tax exemption forms on purchases and travel where applicable.
+Please remember to use tax exemption forms on purchases, food, and travel where applicable.
 The complete list of states and tax exemption forms are available at the General Counsel's page.
+The current tax exemption form for Louisiana is here.
+We do not have a Tax ID number as Tulane University is tax-exempt by legislative act.

 Payroll and Tax Information